Exploring Hells Hollow Falls at McConnells Mill State Park

 While some of the other hiking trails may not be appropriate for all hikers, Hells Hollow Falls is quite an easy trail.
 This hike would be doable for all ages, including families.
 The falls are absolutely beautiful, especially for a short hike.

-A simple word of caution: Take care to pay attention to ice on this and all trails in McConnells Mill State Park.
+A simple word of caution: Take care & pay attention to ice on this and all trails in McConnells Mill State Park.
 It can be present well past what you would expect, into the spring and early summer months.
-It can be very slippery, and you don’t want to find yourself on the ground!
+The trails can be very slippery, and you don’t want to find yourself on the ground!

 Be sure to include a stop at Hells Hollow Falls on your trip exploring around McConnells Mill State Park.